-Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at The Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 10 December 2014 at 11:00 a.m.
+Notice is hereby given that the Annual and Special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held at The Conrad Hotel, Earlsfort Terrace, Dublin 2, Ireland on 9 December 2015 at 11:00 a.m.
 (Dublin time), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2013 and the report of the auditors thereon. - 2.
-To consider, and if deemed advisable, to pass, a resolution reducing the Board of Directors from eight members to seven and fixing the number of Directors at seven. - 3.
-To consider, and if deemed advisable, to pass, a resolution electing the directors for the ensuing year. - 4.
-To appoint the auditors and to authorise the directors to fix their remuneration. - 5.
-To consider, and if deemed advisable, to pass, a resolution approving the Corporation's stock option plan and certain amendments contained therein. - 6.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2014 and the report of the auditors thereon. - 2.
+To consider, and if deemed advisable, to pass, a resolution electing the directors for the ensuing year. - 3.
+To consider and, if thought appropriate, pass, with or without variation, an ordinary resolution approving the advance notice policy of the Corporation previously adopted by the board of directors. - 4.
+To consider and, if thought appropriate, pass, with or without variation, a special resolution amending the articles of the Corporation to require shareholders, in accordance with the rules of the AIM market operated by the London Stock Exchange Plc, to disclose to the Corporation their acquisition of voting or equity securities of the Corporation that would constitute three per cent or more. - 5.
+To appoint the auditors and to authorise the directors to fix their remuneration. - 6.
+To consider, and if deemed advisable, to pass, without variation, a resolution approving the Corporation's stock option plan and the amendment contained therein. - 7.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record as at the close of business on 4 November 2014, will be entitled to notice of and to vote at the Meeting.
+Shareholders of record as at the close of business on 30 October 2015, will be entitled to notice of and to vote at the Meeting.

-A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 7 November 2014 (the "Information Circular").
+A detailed description of the matters to be acted upon at the Meeting is set forth in the accompanying management information circular of the Corporation dated 2 November 2015 (the "Information Circular").